Vanessa22400/Preventive_Health_Analytics/README.md

 This pattern is common in healthcare systems and suggests that **a small number of high-risk individuals may drive a large share of total healthcare spending**.

-These observations motivated the following analyses, including risk cohort segmentation, clustering and causal inference, to better understand which factors contribute most to high medical expenses.
+These observations motivated the following analyses, including clustering and causal inference, to better understand which factors contribute most to high medical expenses.

 ---

-## Risk Cohorts
+## Risk Segmentation

-To better understand risk patterns, individuals were grouped into **risk cohorts** based on lifestyle factors.
+To better understand risk patterns, individuals were grouped into **risk segmentation** based on lifestyle factors.

-The analysis shows that risk factors accumulate over time.

 Individuals combining **smoking and obesity** represent the highest-risk cohort and generate dramatically higher healthcare expenses compared to other groups.